andrewrowell/PyStockTools/README.md

-# PyStocks
+# PyStockTools
 Flask-Based Stock Data Viewer

 ## How to Run
 First you'll need an API key from [AlphaVantage](https://www.alphavantage.co/).
 As of this commit, it's free, and they don't send spam.
 Once you get an API key from them, put it in your local copy of Creds.py.

-Then set up the anaconda environment from pystocks.yml, then run `python PyStocks.py`
+Then set up the anaconda environment from pystocktools.yml, then run `python PyStockTools.py`

 ## API
 ### Home Page